 A verbal interaction that includes a brief exchange between the coach and teacher and that is focused on reflection (e.g., how do you think it went?
 What additional support do you need?).
-The goal is to encourage the teacher to think about their actions, the situation, the practices they used, the responses of the children, and/or the teacher's comfort level regarding implementation of Pyramid Model practices.
+The goal is to encourage the teacher to think about his/her actions, the situation, the practices he/she used, the responses of the children, and/or the teacher's comfort level regarding implementation of Pyramid Model practices.
 No constructive or directive statements are used.
 Instead the coach offers a question to encourage reflection (i.e., "Do you think a white board would work for his schedule?").
-Reflective conversations can focus on perspectives, feelings, interpretations, or use of practices.
+Reflective conversation can focus on perspectives, feelings, interpretations, or use of practices.

-Example: During reflection and feedback, the coach might offer the following:
+Example: During a debriefing, the coach might offer the following: